Archive storage

 Is this only relevant for public archives?

-Can storage be combined with later digitisation?
+Can storage be combined with selection and destruction?

 Coherence